ditto vs distrokid

 Distrokid Pricing:

-Distrokid has additional tiers mostly for labels for releasing music for 10, 20, 50, and 100 artists with greater discounts for the highest tiers.
+They both also have additional tiers mostly for labels for releasing music for 10, 20, 50, and 100 artists with greater discounts for the highest tiers (Ditto caps at 40).

 I’m not going to lie, something which pisses me off about Distrokid is the amount of premium add-ons they try to sell you on as the final step in uploading your music to them.
 For positioning themselves as being super artist friendly, it’s kind of annoying.